Small lump sums

 There are a number of scenarios, for all scheme types, where it is possible to take a lump sum if a plan value is no more than £10,000.

-It is possible to pay small lump sums from an arrangement provided certain criteria are met.
+It is possible to pay small lump sums (sometimes known as small pots) from an arrangement provided certain criteria are met.
 This includes such things as payments made as a result of a genuine error but also include some commutation payments, the most important of which are described below.

 HMRC Pensions Tax Manual - PTM063700 - lump sums: small pension payments